XZT24/AvatarTex/README.md

   <img src="assets/framework.png" alt="Framework" width="96%">
 </div>

-AvatarTex consists of four key components:
+AvatarTex is a Diffusion-to-GAN-to-Diffusion framework that consists of four key components:

-**(a)** Dataset Construction: We introduce TexHub, a multi-style facial texture dataset built upon the HiFi3D++ topology.
+**(a) Dataset Construction:** We introduce TexHub, a multi-style facial texture dataset built upon the <a href="https://github.com/czh-98/REALY/tree/master/HIFI3D%2B%2B" target="_blank">Hifi3D++</a> topology.
 The dataset consists of artist-created base texture assets together with diffusion-model-generated augmented data.
 TexHub provides strong data support for multi-style face reconstruction tasks.
 Some visualization results from TexHub are shown below:
 </div>
 <div align="center">
   <img src="assets/vis_texhub.png" alt="Illustration" width="60%">
 </div>

-**(b)** Texture Initialization

-**(c)** Texture Correction

-**(d)** Texture Refinement
+**(b) Texture Initialization:** AvatarTex first reconstructs facial geometry using open-source face reconstruction models (<a href="https://github.com/csbhr/FFHQ-UV" target="_blank">FFHQ-UV</a> or <a href="https://wukailu.github.io/Unique3D/" target="_blank">Unique3D</a> + <a href="https://github.com/wuhaozhe/pytorch-nicp" target="_blank">Nicp</a>), and then projects the reliable regions of the input image onto the mesh to obtain partial textures.
+A diffusion model is subsequently employed to complete the missing regions, producing an initialized texture.

+We recommend referring to our CVPR 2026 paper, <a href="https://github.com/XZT24/OMGTex" target="_blank">OMGTex</a>, which introduces a more robust and efficient initialization approach that eliminates the need for the cumbersome geometry reconstruction process.

+**(c) Texture Correction:** Inference-based initialized textures may exhibit discrepancies from the input image in fine details, making the subsequent optimization process necessary.
+As discussed in our paper, the texture distribution in diffusion latent space is highly non-uniform, which often leads to issues such as abrupt jumps and optimization collapse during refinement, making the optimization process challenging.

+In contrast, optimization in the StyleGAN latent space is not only more computationally efficient, but also significantly more stable.
+Within the StyleGAN space, the optimization process of AvatarTex is divided into two stages.
+In the first stage, we reconstruct the initialized texture in the StyleGAN latent space.
+In the second stage, we further refine texture details by employing a differentiable renderer to compute the loss between the rendered texture and the input image.

+**(d) Texture Refinement:** While the optimized texture is semantically well aligned with the input image, it may still exhibit blurring due to the limitations of StyleGAN.
+To further enhance high-frequency details, we apply a diffusion-based repainting strategy.

+Specifically, we perform SDEdit-based image-to-image translation by adding noise to the VAE latent of the optimized texture.
+During diffusion sampling, UV layout consistency is maintained using LoRA adapters and Canny-edge-guided ControlNet constraints, following our texture synthesis pipeline.
+This yields the final high-fidelity texture map.

 ---